The Nest Collective

 The Nest Collective is a small army of thinkers, makers and believers living and working in Nairobi.
 They explore troubling modern identities, re-imagine pasts and remix futures.
 In all works, they prioritize the acknowledgement and stating of different individual perspectives and privileges.
 Their work strives to convey this dialogue.
 They create work that dissects their city and its relationships with modernity, its past and the edges between its social layers and its citizens.
 This way they also find, explore, dissect and subvert the layers of how Africans are Seen and Unseen, what Africans Can and Cannot Do, where Africans Can and Cannot Go, and What Africans Can and Cannot Say.
 Founded in 2012, the Nest Collective has created works in film, music, fashion, visual arts and literature such as the critically-acclaimed queer anthology film ‘Stories of Our Live’, which has so far screened in over 80 countries and won numerous awards, and Tuko Macho—a groundbreaking interactive crime web series widely considered to be one of the best African TV series.
 Their latest work—Not African Enough—is a collection of words and images from emerging Kenyan designers who are contributing to shifting aesthetics in contemporary fashion.
 The Nest Collective also founded HEVA—Africa’s first creative business fund—to strengthen the livelihoods of East Africa’s creative entrepreneurs.

-C& Commissions is the newest section on the website where artists exclusively produce and present newly commissioned digital works, to be viewed and experienced on C& for the first time.
+For C& Commissions, artists exclusively present digital works or exhibitions to be experienced on C& for the first time.

 More C& Commissions